radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/sdc-alerts.md

 ![Image showing the new alert button](Media/newsdcalert.png)

 Fill in the required fields.
 The **Label** field is optional and can be used to add an additional filter to the selected metric.
+Save the changes to activate your alert.